Simulating Effective QED on Quantum Computers: Planewave Cutoff Estimates for Heavy Atoms

 \section{Planewave Cutoff Estimates for Heavy Atoms}

-In this section we will provide heuristic arguments that estimate the number of planewaves needed to solve a realistic relativistic problem in momentum basis.
-This is important because the cost of both the MRCISD ans\"{a}tz as well as the simulation of the dynamics.
+In this section we will provide heuristic arguments that estimate the number of planewaves needed to solve a realistic relativistic problem in the momentum basis.
+This is important because the cost of both the MRCISD ans\"{a}tz as well as the simulation of the dynamics can be non-trivial.
 As a target problem, we focus on the simulation of atomic gold.
 This is chosen because relativistic effects are needed in order to even qualitatively understand the spectrum of gold and thus such a simulation is arguably the first logical benchmark problem to consider after simulation of the relativistic free electron gas (rellium).
+In the estimates below we use the atomic unit convention where $\hbar = m_e = e = 1$.

 For the momentum space planewave Hamiltonian, we estimate that a single all-electron gold atom will require at least 31 million planewaves, which is obviously beyond the reach of quantum computers in the foreseeable future.
 The number of planewaves $N_{PW}$ needed for an arbitrary system is defined by the cell volume $L^3$ and energy cutoff.